HTTP DCV method

 Only use this method if your domain can tolerate a few minutes of downtime.

-HTTP DCV validation also does not work for wildcard certificates or certificates with multiple SANs.
+HTTP DCV validation also does not work for wildcard certificates.

 Selecting Let’s Encrypt as a CA limits a certificate to a TXT Certificate validation method, 90 days for the Certificate Validity Period, two host entries (one for the zone name and one for the subdomain wildcard of the zone name, such as